Codegass/Music-Recommendation/README.md

 # Music-Recommendation
-Yahoo Music recommendation with Linear regression.
+Yahoo Music recommendation with Linear regression and complex feature engineering.

 Data set is million level so we use pyspark to clean the Data and doing the Matrix factorization.